apache/flink/docs/dev/table/sql.md

 </div>
 </div>

-**TODO: Add some intro.**

 {% top %}

 Supported Syntax
 ----------------

-Flink uses [Apache Calcite](https://calcite.apache.org/docs/reference.html) for SQL parsing.
-Currently, Flink SQL only supports query-related SQL syntax and only a subset of the comprehensive SQL standard.
+Flink parses SQL using [Apache Calcite](https://calcite.apache.org/docs/reference.html).
+Flink supports the standard ANSI SQL but it provides no supports for DML and DDL.
 The following BNF-grammar describes the supported SQL features:

 ```